superidol1890/Among-Us-Mod-Pack/README.md

 # Among us Mod Pack

-A few Among Us Mod Packs made by me.(Note:These mods have not been made by me and the links of the mods which I used are given below along with their description )
+A few Among Us Mod Packs made by me.
+Note:These mods have not been made by me and the links of the mods which I used are given below along with their description.
+Credits go to [Astral](https://github.com/astra1dev) for the descriptions from his repo [Awesome Among Us](https://github.com/astra1dev/awesome-among-us)

 # Supported Platforms